Polish Supreme Court's top judge defies 'purge' - AFP

 Sixteen judges have made requests, according to Polish media reports.

-The European Commission, the bloc's powerful executive arm, said Monday that the PiS reforms would undermine "the irremovability of judges" and judicial independence in Poland, breaching the country's obligations under EU law.
+The European Commission, the bloc's powerful executive arm, said Monday that the changes would undermine "the irremovability of judges" and judicial independence in Poland, breaching the country's obligations under EU law.

 Poland has a month to respond to the commission's formal announcement and the dispute could end up in the European Court of Justice (ECJ), the bloc's top tribunal.